gvwilson/thirdbit/src/fiction/madica/index.md

 wait to try out all the different things they could enhance us with."

 "Me too!"
 Laurellen agreed brightly.
 "Can we go inside and look?"
-Because that had been Ike's plan---they would say they were going to try out some enhancements for flying or turning invisible or whatever seemed most likely to help them escape, then use them to get out of the factory.
+Because that had been Ike's plan—they would say they were going to try out some enhancements for flying or turning invisible or whatever seemed most likely to help them escape, then use them to get out of the factory.